FelixLabelle/felixlabelle.github.io/_posts/2023-11-18-discussion-about-text-similarity.md

 to establish whether or not texts were similar and was in turn used to calculate precision and recall.
 However due to the, on average, relatively short text lengths this soft similarity gave misleading results compared to human judgment.
 The algorithm was overly optimistic about matching entities and gave very high precision and recall scores (~150% higher) Switching to BLEU gave subjectively more accurate results.
-Not to say it was perfect, but it was more conservative which makes sense in this context.
+Not to say it was perfect, but it was more conservative which made sense in this context.

 Why was this even a problem in the first place?
-The team working on the project used the best similarity method around (according to many blogs and a paper).
+The team working on the project used the best similarity method around (according to many blogs and some papers).
 That's because neural embeddings didn't measure what they thought it did in this case.

 This type of issue is not uncommon.
 At work we've had a handful of projects which use similarity and every single one utilized different methods.
 The methods used were not always good fits.
 In my opinion the issues stems from the fact that there is no: